slim-template/slim/README.md

 ### What is Slim?

-Slim is a fast, lightweight templating engine with support for __Rails 3__.
+Slim is a fast, lightweight templating engine with support for __Rails 3 and 4__.
 It has been heavily tested on all major ruby implementations.
 We use continous integration (travis-ci).

 Slim's core syntax is guided by one thought: "What's the minimum required to make this work".